Bao28072002/Global-Super-Store-Sales/README.md

 ✔️ What is the current performance of Superstore?

-✔️ Which markets should Superstore expand into to increase revenue and ROI?
+✔️ Which markets should Superstore expand into to increase revenue?

 ✔️ Which products should be prioritized for strategic growth?